boyter/lc/README.md

 The binary name for `licencechecker` is `lc`.

-Binary files will be distributed at some point in the future probably.
-Currently to install you need to have Go setup with your GOPATH working and your go binary path exported like so,
+For binary files see releases.
+To build from source you need to have Go setup with your GOPATH working and your go binary path exported like so,

 ```
 export PATH=$PATH:$(go env GOPATH)/bin